All Episodes

 Yes.

-When it became invisible, what happened at the waterline?
+When it became invisible, what happened at the water line?

-At the waterline, the water also became invisible for a certain distance out, a little bit beyond the hull line of the ship itself.
+At the water line, the water also became invisible for a certain distance out a little bit beyond the hull line of the ship itself.

 In other words, the part of the water which would appear invisible was larger than the ship.

-That would make sense, too.
+That would make sense too, yes, okay.

 Not by a great deal, because they were not using very high power on the ship.